DataFire/Integrations/integrations/generated/osf/README.md

 * output `array`
   * items `object`
     * attributes `object`: The properties of the institution entity.
+      * assets `object`: Assets belonging to a specific institution
+        * logo `string`: Static path to the institution specific normal logo
+        * logo_rounded `string`: Static path to the institution specific rounded logo
       * auth_url `string`: Url used to authenticate institution specific login.
       * description `string`: Description of the institution.
-      * logo_path `string`: Static path to the institution specific logo.
       * name `string`: Full name of the institution.
     * id `string`: The identifier of the institution entity.
     * links `object`: URLs to alternative representations of the institutions entity.
+      * html `string`: A link to the detail page for the institution on the OSF.
       * self `string`: A link to the detail page for the institution.
     * relationships `object`: URLs to other entities or entity collections that have a relationship to the institution entity.
       * nodes `string`: A relationship to the nodes affiliated with the institution.